 - Lodge Assistance – for partnering with local businesses on charitable projects

 In the Fall of 2014 our Lodge was awarded a $10,000 Impact Grant for a community service project at Vero Beach Elementary School.
-Read more about it with this post.
+This grant has been awarded to us in every year since then to continue to the Elks Love Kids of Character program.
+Read more about it here.

-Any and all questions should be addressed to the Lodge Scholarship Committee Chairperson:
+Any and all questions should be addressed to Donna Knerr, the Lodge Scholarship Committee Chairperson, here.